 Some People Say Yes, Some People Say No

 If you talk to different people, you will find different answers.
 Take into account most of these answers are based on their personal experiences.
 Not everybody’s journey is the same.
 Think of it as if you were traveling from one place to another.
 In many cases, you could have multiple routes.
-You can take the longest route and see other things along the way to get to your destination, or you could find the shortest path and still making it to the same place.
+You can take the longest route and see other things along the way to get to your destination, or you could find the shortest path and still make it to the same place.

 Since we have people telling us we need a degree to learn how to program and others saying the opposite, if there’s at least one person who says he/she didn’t need to go to school to gain a skill, we could immediately say that the answer is no (you don’t need a degree to learn how to program).
 The possibilities are there regardless of chances being high or low to succeed.